tomlukeprogarm/tdd-bobs-bagels/README.md

 As a member of the public,
 So that I can know how much my bagels are,
 I’d like to see the price of each item before I add it to my basket.

+As a member of the public
+So that I can buy many of my favorite bagel
+I'd like to be able to add the same type of bagel to my basket more than once

 As a member of the public,
 So that I can prepare to pay